Justin Merrell

 Consistency | Easier Said Than Done

-Now that we have our goal, what next?
-Well, start running, duh… Assuming your goal is weight loss.
-We all inherently understand the actions needed to accomplish the goal of weight loss, but how does that translate into something different?
+Now that we have a goal, what’s next?
+If the goal is weight loss, we inherently understand the action: exercise.
+But how does that translate to something else?

-Where do things usually go wrong?
-You wake up one morning motivated to accomplish your weight loss goal, so you start reading blogs online and listening to others’ experiences with diet, lifting, and cardio.
-And maybe you are religious about doing it all for a couple of days but then… You crash.
-Too much, too fast.
+This is where things usually go wrong.
+You wake up one morning, motivated to accomplish your goal.
+You start reading blogs, watching videos, and listening to others’ experiences with a dozen different strategies.
+For a couple of days, maybe you’re religious about doing it all.
+And then… You crash.
+It’s too much, too fast.

 Taggs: